dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 - EMP

 ## Upgrades
+The upgrades are like equipment, can be found or purchased, and they will replace physical bodyparts pf the player, allowing fro a lot of customisation.
+They should have branding names that relate to their purpose (e.g. "Cheetah" for fast legs)

 ### Mechanical
 Mechanical upgrades enhance the capability of their governing limb area.
 They need to be installed by a professional mechanic.